carrotflakes/histagram/README.md

 # histagram

-Easily print histograms from Iterator.
+Print histograms from Iterator easily.

 ``` rust
 histagram::histagram(some_iterator_of_f64());